New Kung Fu Cult Master 2: Synopsis

+Zhang Wuji confronts Zhou Zhiruo when she prepares to execute Xie Xun, and their fight is interrupted by Cheng Kun.
+Zhang Wuji and Zhou Zhiruo team up to defeat Cheng Kun, but Zhou Zhiruo is mortally wounded and dies after forcing Zhang Wuji to promise never to let down Zhao Min.

 Production

-On 2 January 2022, Wong announced on his Sina Weibo account that the film had been split into two parts, New Kung Fu Cult Master 1 and New Kung Fu Cult Master 2, to be released during the Chinese New Year period of the year.
+On 2 January 2022, Wong Jing announced on his Sina Weibo account that the film had been split into two parts, New Kung Fu Cult Master 1 and New Kung Fu Cult Master 2, to be released during the Lunar New Year.
 This later led to speculations that the cast was having disagreements with the production over salary disputes, but cast member Donnie Yen later responded to this by stating that he knew that it was going to be a duology from the start.

 Release

 The film was released on streaming platforms on 3 February 2022 in China, while it was theatrically released in Singapore on 12 February 2022.

 Reception

-Reviewer David Chew of asianmoviepulse.com wrote, "Although Lam and his female leads play their parts fittingly well, this sequel definitely suffers due to the lack of superstar power like Donnie Yen and Louis Koo from the first movie.
+David Chew of asianmoviepulse.com wrote, "Although Raymond Lam and his female leads play their parts fittingly well, this sequel definitely suffers due to the lack of superstar power like Donnie Yen and Louis Koo from the first movie.
 Also, as far as wuxia yarn goes, there is hardly any decent or impact action on display here, probably due to the limited budget.
 But at least we do get a watchable sequel even though it seems like it was rushed through.
-Instead of cutting corners, Wong and Keung probably would be better off aiming for a trilogy since there is more than enough material in Jin Yong's original intriguing and engrossing novel."
+Instead of cutting corners, Wong Jing and Venus Keung probably would be better off aiming for a trilogy since there is more than enough material in Jin Yong's original intriguing and engrossing novel."

-Reviewer Marcus Goh of Yahoo Lifestyle Singapore gave the film 3 out of 5 stars, writing, "New Kung Fu Cult Master 2 barely manages to hold its own without the two superstars from the first film.
-While the female leads play their part well, Raymond Lam just doesn’t have what it takes to play Zhang Wuji.
+Marcus Goh of Yahoo Lifestyle Singapore gave the film 3 out of 5 stars, writing, "New Kung Fu Cult Master 2 barely manages to hold its own without the two superstars from the first film.
+While the female leads play their part well, Raymond Lam just doesn't have what it takes to play Zhang Wuji.
 More action and exposition would have helped make a better film.
 But if you watched the first, then this second is almost mandatory viewing - if only to give some closure to the first."

-Reviewer Brandon Toh of geekculture.co wrote, "While New Kung Fu Cult Master 1 built up anticipation and set up the foundation for an enthralling story, New Kung Fu Cult Master 2 didn't manage to deliver, due to a rushed pace and slight mischaracterisation of a core character."
+Brandon Toh of geekculture.co wrote, "While New Kung Fu Cult Master 1 built up anticipation and set up the foundation for an enthralling story, New Kung Fu Cult Master 2 didn't manage to deliver, due to a rushed pace and slight mischaracterisation of a core character."